 Economic analysis of environmental issues.
 Questions addressed are: How much pollution is too much?
 Can government solve the pollution problem?
 Can incentives be used to affect the amount of pollution?
 How can global issues be resolved?
-Pre: ECON 310, or introductory microeconomics course.
 (DS)

-Contemporary Economic Issues (3)
+ECON 396 Contemporary Economic Issues (3)

 Explores the relevance of economic principles to such current economic problems as inflation, unemployment, balance of payments, energy crisis, distribution of income, discrimination, and other topics of current interest.

 Approach will be analytical, with the student posing and analyzing problems using economic concepts.
 (DS)

-Economic Development (3)
+ECON 410 Economic Development (3)